Back Injury at Work Claim

 How Can Back injuries at Work Be Avoided?

-There are many steps that both employers and employees can take to reduce the risk of suffering a back injury at work.
+There are many steps that both employers and employees can take to reduce the risk of a back injury occurring.
 As an employee, you have a duty to take steps to mitigate your own risk of injury at work by:

 - Following the correct procedures set in place for lifting and carrying